sudheeshe/LeadScore/README.md

 ![alt text](https://github.com/sudheeshe/LeadScore/blob/main/Images_for_readme/66_.jpg?raw=true)

-- The prediction from KMeans is concatinated to the dataset and lets see the sample of data
+- The prediction from KMeans is concatenated to the dataset and let's see the sample of data
 - From sample data we are considering 3 records, In this `2 records have cluster = 1` and `3rd record have cluster = 0`.

 ![alt text](https://github.com/sudheeshe/LeadScore/blob/main/Images_for_readme/67_.jpg?raw=true)

 ![alt text](https://github.com/sudheeshe/LeadScore/blob/main/Images_for_readme/68_.jpg?raw=true)

-- Now we need to concatinate y column also to create seperate dataset for cluster 0 and cluster 1
+- Now we need to concatenate y column also to create separate dataset for cluster 0 and cluster 1

 ![alt text](https://github.com/sudheeshe/LeadScore/blob/main/Images_for_readme/69_.jpg?raw=true)

-- Lets create seperate dataframes for based on cluster
+- Let's create separate dataframes for based on cluster

 ![alt text](https://github.com/sudheeshe/LeadScore/blob/main/Images_for_readme/70_.jpg?raw=true)

-- Lets's see value_counts of target colum on each dataset
+- Let's see value_counts of target colum on each dataset

 ![alt text](https://github.com/sudheeshe/LeadScore/blob/main/Images_for_readme/71_.jpg?raw=true)